ruby/www.ruby-lang.org/en/documentation/installation/index.md

 check that the package name matches its version number.
 Or use a dedicated [installer][installers].

-### snap (Ubuntu or other linux distribution)
-{: #snap}

-snap is the package system developed by Canonical.
-You can use it like this.

-{% highlight sh %}
-$ sudo snap install ruby --classic
-{% endhighlight %}

-You can also use multiple channels.
-The following commands switch to Ruby 2.3:

-{% highlight sh %}
-$ sudo snap switch ruby --channel=2.3/stable
-$ sudo snap refresh
-{% endhighlight %}

-snap should install the latest stable Ruby version.

 ### apt (Debian or Ubuntu)
 {: #apt}